 Price by 1-70 Grade (Latest Auction Records Included)

-Over the years, this coin has appeared in numerous auctions, and the records below summarize its history.
+Over the years, this coin has appeared in numerous auctions, with results summarized below.

 In the past year, interest in this coin has gradually stabilized, as shown by its recent market activity.